Amy-Fouzia/Grade-Portal/README.md

+# Grade Portal

-# This Grade Portal implements File IO, Thread Concurrency, and SQL/JDBC.
+This Grade Portal implements Java, SQL, File IO, Thread Concurrency, and SQL/JDBC.
 I used Netbeans and MySQL Workbench

 It is a student grade portal that supports both student and professor log-ins.
 If a student logs in,